 Applications are one of the most important ingredients in any operating system.
 They are advantageous especially when they are open-source.
-Open-source allows to share source code of applications/software with the rest of the community.
+Open-source allows sharing source code of applications/software with the rest of the community.
 This sharing gives a chance to developers around the world to participate in the development of the application/software, find issues, edit the code, and improve it, making it freely available and more stable over the long term.
-In this article, I am going to discuss few common open-source applications.
+In this article, I am going to discuss a few common open-source applications.
 The purpose is to highlight open-source applications and use them whenever possible.
 In no way, I am against proprietary or closed-source applications.
 In fact, I use many proprietary enterprise applications on a daily basis, and I am quite happy with them too.

 Benefits of Open-source Software

-It is one of the main advantages of any open-source software/applications that we don’t have to pay for their licenses.
+Cost: It is one of the main advantages of any open-source software/applications that we don’t have to pay for their licenses.
 Whereas, on the flip side, proprietary software comes with a cost.

-Open-source tools and software are the best sources for students to study and learn.
+Learning: Open-source tools and software are the best sources for students to study and learn.
 Lots of university students are given assignments and projects to work on open-source software to develop their programming and development skills.
-And it has been happening for years that lots of improvements in open-source software come from the academic community.
+And it has been happening for years and lots of improvements in open-source software come from the academic community.

-Open-source software/applications are more secure as the code is available and transparent to security experts around the world.
+Security: Open-source software/applications are more secure as the code is available and transparent to security experts around the world.
 It becomes very easy to identify any security vulnerability or bug and patch it quickly.

-Many organizations prefer open-source software for their critical and long-term projects.
+Stability: Many organizations prefer open-source software for their critical and long-term projects.
 As the source code is distributed publicly, it is practically not possible that the open-source software disappears just because its original creators have stopped working.
 It has been witnessed in the past that much proprietary software was developed and supported for years but they were discontinued later.

 We should keep in mind that open-source software usually does not come with enterprise support.
 You may need to rely on community experts’ support/help.
 Alternatively, you may also purchase support subscriptions.